 Created May 2015; Revised December 2015

-The Digital Preservation Policy Framework formalizes the commitment of James Madison University Libraries and Educational Technologies to the long-term preservation of its diverse range of digital assets, assuring continued long-term access to these resources.
+The Digital Preservation Policy Framework formalizes the commitment of James Madison University (JMU) Libraries to the long-term preservation of its diverse range of digital assets, assuring continued long-term access to these resources.
 Decisions regarding digital preservation are made based on this framework document for digital assets within the custody of JMU Libraries.

 Preservation strategies may involve a combination of approaches, including locally managed stewardship, stewardship entrusted to a partner, vendor, or other outside entity.
 Preservation of digital assets may include any actions necessary to preserve persistent long-term access to the content, ensure authenticity of the materials, and mitigate the effects of media or technological obsolescence.

-Preservation and persistent long-term access to digital assets requires support from units across JMU Libraries and Educational Technologies, including planning, research, documentation of procedures, and regular monitoring of digital materials.
+Preservation and persistent long-term access to digital assets requires support from units across JMU Libraries, including planning, research, documentation of procedures, and regular monitoring of digital materials.

 - Standards Compliance

-JMU Libraries and Educational Technologies (LET) acknowledge the need to comply with current and prevailing national standards and practice of digital preservation.
-LET is committed to developing its digital preservation policies, repositories, and strategies in accordance with the Open Archival Information System (OAIS) reference model.
-LET, within prevailing technological, staffing, and resource constraints, aims to closely align its policy, practices, and procedures with ISO 16363/TDR, A Standard for Trusted Digital Repositories.
+JMU Libraries acknowledge the need to comply with current and prevailing national standards and practice of digital preservation.
+JMU Libraries is committed to developing its digital preservation policies, repositories, and strategies in accordance with the Open Archival Information System (OAIS) reference model.
+JMU Libraries, within prevailing technological, staffing, and resource constraints, aims to closely align its policy, practices, and procedures with ISO 16363/TDR, A Standard for Trusted Digital Repositories.

 - Administrative Responsibility

 JMU Libraries is responsible for developing and implementing strategies for persistent, long-term access to digital assets with its stewardship.